CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/03-Arc-enabled-SQL-Server.md

     ![](.././media/powershell.png "sqlsearch")

-1. Run the below command to change the directory to where the Script is download.
+1. Then, run the below command to change the directory to where the Script gets downloaded.

      ``` cd C:\LabFiles ```

-1. After changing the directory to **Lab files**, Run the below command:
+1. After changing the directory to **Lab files**, run the command given below:

      ``` .\Execute-RegisterSqlServerArc.ps1 ```